jiasong18/Ant-Media-Server-Wiki/Data-Channel.md

 This guide explains Data Channel technical details in Ant Media Server.
-Briefly, Data Channel features are;
+Content of this guide is as follows;
 * [What is Data Channel?](#what-is-data-channel)
 * [Data Channel Usage](#data-channel-usage)
 * [Data Channel Hooks](#data-channel-web-hooks)